-While a relatively low maintenance option synthetic playing surfaces non the less require regular maintenance to ensure longevity and continued optimum performance.
-We recommend that the pitch is brushed with a stiff brush every week in the high wear areas this will stand the pile up and add life to the carpet.
-Every few years the base may move or undulate due to use.
-At this time the carpet and shock pads will need to be lifted and the base can be re-leveled and play can continue.
+While a relatively low maintenance product, synthetic playing surfaces nonetheless require regular maintenance to ensure longevity and continued optimum performance.
+We recommend that the pitch is brushed with a stiff brush every week in the high wear areas, to raise the pile and add life to the carpet.
+Every few years, the base may move or undulate due to use.
+When this happens, the carpet and shockpads will need to be lifted and the base re-levelled.
+Play may then continue.

 Maintenance recommendations are designed to ensure the following:

 - The playing surface gives consistent high performance

 - The surface water drains freely for the life of the pitch

 - The pitch appears pristine at all times

 These objectives are achieved by: